Vedanayagam Sastriar

-Vedanayagam Sastriar (7 September 1774 - 24 January 1864) was a Tamil poet, dramatist, scholar, theologian and hymnwriter from the Lutheran tradition.
+Vedanayagam Sastriar (7 September 1774 – 24 January 1864) was a Tamil poet, dramatist, scholar, theologian and hymnwriter from the Lutheran tradition.
 He composed a total of 133 books, including plays such as Bethlehem Kuravanji (1800) and theological texts such as Aranathintham (1837).
 He also composed more than 400 hymns, may of which are still used in Tamil Christian keerthanai tradition.

 Vedanayagam preached Christianity at many places including Madras and Jaffna.
 He had knowledge in various fields like theology, astronomy, mathematics, physiology and sociology.
 He was conferred with several titles including Gnanadeepa Kavirayar (king among poets of the Divine Light).
 During 1829-32, he served as court poet of Serfoji II, the penultimate Maratha King of Thanjavur.

 His descendants continue to carry his theological legacy.

 Biography

 Early life

-Vedanayagam was born on 7 September 1774 into Vellalar family in Tirunelveli, then under the Carnatic Sultanate.
+Vedanayagam was born on 7 September 1774 into a Vellalar family in Tirunelveli, then under the Carnatic Sultanate.
 He was the second child and only son of Gnanapoo and Devesagayam (born Arunachalam), a Catholic Catechist.
 Vedanayagam was initially named Vedapodagam.
 His elder sister was named Soosaiyammal and his younger sister was christened Bakkiammal.
 Starting from his fifth year, Vedanayagam studied grammar.
 His mother died when he was seven.
 In 1783, his father arranged for Vedanayagam to learn literature and mathematics under a private tutor.